cuthb3rt/physics_sim/README.rst

 Also using Nuke (currently) to visualize the particles.
 Current implementation uses colour wheels distributed around the image with keyframes at the simulated time steps.

+If you want to visualise the simulation in another software, you will have to write a renderer and call that instead of the nuke renderer.

 Currently runs in 2 parts:

     1. Simulation